Little Battlers Pre-school

 - To promote a positive work ethos and professional relationships.

-The general principals of our Good Behaviour Policy will be followed in the pre-school.
-Good behaviour should be promoted in a consistent way in order for the children to feel safe and secure, the school to be orderly, and to set the tone for effective teaching and learning.
+The general principals of our Behaviour Policy will be followed in the pre-school.
+Behaviour should be promoted in a consistent way in order for the children to feel safe and secure, the school to be orderly, and to set the tone for effective teaching and learning.

 The role of the parent